‘Freedom day’

 Why are we waiting?
 Seats you can’t sit on

-The current recommendations for distancing are two meters where possible or 1 meter+, buses have blocked off some of the seats, benches have every other seat taped up and all forms of transport are meant to limit how many people use it at a time, face coverings are also mandatory*
+The current recommendations for distancing are two meters where possible or 1 meter+.
+Buses have blocked off some of the seats, benches have every other seat taped up, and all forms of transport are meant to limit how many people use them at a time.
+Face coverings are also mandatory.

 A light green lanyard with small sunflowers printed on it